Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 2.1.0-p1 =
 * For the QA site use Tag endpoints for the SDKs.
-* Do not proccess Pending DMNs, just save their parameters in the log file.
+* Do not process Pending DMNs, just save their parameters in the log file.

 = 2.1.0 =
 * Removed old commented parts of code.
 * In the plugin options was added possibility to set custom statuses for the Order.
 * Fixes for plugin settings links to Nuvei documentation.
-* Fixed the example for SimplyConnect translations.
+* Fixed the example for Simply Connect translations.
 * Added Gpay locale.

 = 2.0.1 =